yffox/DARK-SHUTER-MD-V2/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in **PRABATHMD**, we encourage you to report it responsibly.
+If you discover a security vulnerability in **DARKSHUTER**, we encourage you to report it responsibly.
 Please avoid publicly disclosing the vulnerability until we have had a chance to address it.

 To report a vulnerability, please email us at:

-- **Security contact**: [prabathmdofficial@gmail.com]
+- **Security contact**: [sadasthemi@gmail.com]

 In your report, please include the following details: